 Certain information in this AIF may constitute "forward-looking information" as such term is used in applicable Canadian securities legislation.
-Forward-looking statements include information concerning possible or assumed future results of operations or financial position of Aecon, financial outlook, including statements regarding the sufficiency of Aecon's liquidity and working capital requirements for the foreseeable future, as well as statements preceded by, followed by, or that include the words "believes", "expects", "anticipates", "estimates", "intends" or other similar expressions or future or conditional verbs such as "will", "should", "would" and "could".
+Forward-looking statements include information concerning possible or assumed future results of operations or financial position of Aecon, financial outlook, including statements regarding the sufficiency of Aecon's liquidity and working capital requirements for the foreseeable future, as well as statements preceded by, followed by, or that include the words "believes", "expects", "guidance", "outlook", "potential", "estimates", "intends", "seeks", "targets" or other similar expressions or future or conditional verbs such as "may", "will", "should", "would" and "could", or negative or grammatical versions thereof.

 In various places in this AIF, management's expectations regarding the future performance of Aecon are discussed.
-These "forward-looking" statements include statements pertaining to: Aecon's attempts to drive a higher margin mix of business by participating in more complex projects, achieving operational efficiencies and synergies, and improving margins; Aecon's ability to execute its strategy of building strong partnerships and alliances; Aecon's ability to execute its risk management strategy; Aecon's ability to grow backlog across the organization by winning major projects; Aecon's ability to maintain a number of open, recurring and repeat contracts; Aecon's assessment of the risks and opportunities related to its industry's transition to a lower-carbon economy; Aecon's ability to assign responsibility relating to known and unknown environmental and climate change risks, including the ability to recognize and adequately respond to climate change concerns or public and governmental expectations on climate matters; Aecon's strategy of differentiating Aecon's service offerings in key end markets; Aecon's undertaking of initiatives to train employees; Aecon's expectations regarding the seasonal nature of Aecon's business; Aecon's ability to participate in large projects; Aecon's expectations regarding legal proceedings to which Aecon is a party; and Aecon's management of the COVID-19 pandemic (as defined in "General Development of the Business - Three-Year History" in this AIF) and measures taken to mitigate its impact.
+These "forward-looking" statements include statements pertaining to: Aecon's attempts to drive a higher margin mix of business by participating in more complex projects, achieving operational efficiencies and synergies, and improving margins; Aecon's ability to execute its strategy of building strong partnerships and alliances; Aecon's ability to execute its risk management strategy; Aecon's ability to grow backlog across the organization by winning major projects; Aecon's ability to maintain a number of open, recurring and repeat contracts; Aecon's assessment of the risks and opportunities related to its industry's transition to a lower-carbon economy; Aecon's ability to assign responsibility relating to known and unknown environmental and climate change-related risks, including the ability to recognize and adequately respond to climate change concerns or public and governmental expectations on climate matters; Aecon's commitment to meeting its greenhouse gas emissions targets; Aecon's strategy of differentiating Aecon's service offerings in key end markets; Aecon's undertaking of initiatives to train employees; Aecon's expectations regarding the seasonal nature of Aecon's business; Aecon's ability to participate in large projects; Aecon's expectations regarding legal proceedings to which Aecon is a party; and Aecon's response to the COVID-19 pandemic and measures taken to mitigate its impact.
 These "forward-looking" statements are based on currently available competitive, financial and economic data and operating plans but are subject to known and unknown risks, assumptions, uncertainties, and other factors which may cause the actual results, performance or achievements of the Company, or general industry results, to be materially different from any future results, performance or achievements expressed or implied by such forwardlooking information.
-There are factors which could also cause Aecon's operations, performance and results to vary from those expressed or inferred in this AIF, including without limitation, risks relating to the COVID-19 pandemic, risks associated with an investment in Aecon's securities, risks related to Aecon's business including the ability to successfully manage large project risk and contractual risk (see "General Development of the Business - Three-Year History" and "Risk Factors - Large Project Risk" in the 2020 MD&A), credit, market, liquidity, competition from established competitors, climate change and new entrants in the construction industry, and general business and economic conditions worldwide as well as in Canada, the U.S. and other countries where Aecon has operations.
-Additional discussion regarding risk factors is set out under the heading "Risk Factors" in the 2020 MD&A.
+There are factors which could also cause Aecon's operations, performance and results to vary from those expressed or inferred in this AIF, including without limitation: risks relating to the COVID-19 pandemic, risks associated with an investment in Aecon's securities, risks related to Aecon's business including the ability to successfully manage large project risk and contractual risk (see "General Development of the Business - Three-Year History" and "Risk Factors - Large Project Risk" in the 2021

+MD&A), credit, market, liquidity, inflation, competition from established competitors, climate change and new entrants in the construction industry, and general business and economic conditions, including inflation and supply chain issues, worldwide as well as in Canada, the U.S. and other countries where Aecon has operations.
+Additional discussion regarding risk factors is set out under the heading "Risk Factors" in the 2021 MD&A.